SimonT2003/Learning-SQL/README.md

-# SQL-Tutorials
+# Learning SQL
-This is where I will post my SQL codes as I'm learning it using SSMS
+This is where I will post my SQL codes from basic to intermediate to advanced as I'm learning it using SSMS